 If you plan to freeze and bake later:

-To freeze this chicken broccoli casserole, allow it to come to cool slightly before covering with foil or a tight-fitting lid.
+To freeze, allow it to cool slightly before covering with foil or a tight-fitting lid.
 Transfer to the freezer for up to 3-4 months.
 To reheat from frozen, preheat oven to 350.
 Transfer casserole dish to the oven and bake, covered, for 60 minutes.
 After 60 minutes, uncover, and bake for an additional 15-20 minutes, or until hot and bubbly and cheese is lightly browned.

 Tips, Tricks, and Variations